mikey-no/file-hash/README.md

 - Has simplified parse command line argument parser (check which is being used)
 - Only use minimal external python dependencies
 - (v0.0.3 on 28 Feb deployed and work in prod environment)
-- git repo settings changed to make the end of line settings more consistent
+- git repo settings changed to make the end of line settings more consistent, and the hash of the source code work

+## File Hash v0.0.5

+- case label supplied as an argument to the programme, this is used as part of the report file name and on each output record
+- programme start stop time recorded in the log (v0.0.4)

 ## File Hash v0.0.4